Global Solidarity Accounting

-To replace purely financial measures of wealth and development, a new approach to global non-financial accounting is being developed to directly measure progress towards environmental sustainability and human well-being.
+To replace purely financial measures of wealth and development, a new approach to global non-financial accounting is being developed to directly measure how progress in solidarity can lead towards environmental sustainability and human well-being.

 • A new system of global accounts for the common good relevant to human and natural well-being is being developed using relevant science-based non-financial units of account.